euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 In order to support sub-accounts, operators, and forwarding (ie, liquidations), vaults can be invoked via the CVP's `call`, `batch`, or `impersonate` functions, which will then execute the desired operations on the vault.
 However, in this case the vault will see the CVP as the `msg.sender`.

 When a vault detects that `msg.sender` is the CVP, it should call back into the CVP to retrieve the current execution context using `getExecutionContext`.
-This will tell the vault three things:
+This will tell the vault two things:

+* The `context` which is a copy of the current `executionContext` which consists of five fields:
+** The `batchDepth` which indicates current depth of nested batches.
+If the `batchDepth` is greater than `0`, the account/vault status checks are considered to be deferred.
+** The `checksLock` which indicates state of the account/vault status checks reentrancy lock.
+If `checksLock` is `true`, the account/vault status checks are in progress.
+** The `impersonateLock` which indicates state of the impersonation reentrancy lock.
+If `impersonateLock` is `true`, the it means `impersonate()` function is currently being executed.
-* The `onBehalfOfAddress` that has been authenticated by the CVP.
+** The `onBehalfOfAccount` which indicated the account that has been authenticated by the CVP.
 The vault should consider this the "true" value of `msg.sender` for authorisation purposes.
-* Whether or not account/vault status checks have been deferred
+** `reserved` which is reserved for gas optimization purposes.
-* Whether or not the vault calling `getExecutionContext` is currently enabled as a controller for the current `onBehalfOfAddress` account.
-This information is only considered valid when `getExecutionContext` is invoked with `controllerEnabledCheck` set to `true`.
-When `controllerEnabledCheck` is set to `false` (which optimizes gas consumption), the value returned is always `false`.
+* The `controllerEnabled` which indicates whether or not the `controllerToCheck` vault address, with which the function has been invoked, is currently enabled as a controller for the current `onBehalfOfAccount` account.
+This information is only considered valid when `getExecutionContext` is invoked with `controllerToCheck` set to non-zero address.
+When `controllerToCheck` is set to zero address (which optimizes gas consumption), the value returned is always `false`.
 This information is needed if the vault is performing an operation (such as a borrow) that requires it to be the controller for an account.

 ### CVP Contract Privileges